KDWB-FM: 63 KDWB

-KDWB's origins on the AM dial date back to 1951, at 1590kHz.
-The station began as a collaboration between three brothers who named it WCOW, and it played country western and old-time music.
-In the early days, WCOW, which was licensed to South St. Paul (its original city of license), signed on with a cowbell.
-The studios, transmitter, broadcast towers and offices were located at 255 Radio Drive South in Woodbury.
-In 1949, the three brothers, Al, Vic, and Nick Tedesco applied to the Federal Communications Commission for the purchase of WSHB in Stillwater.
-The application was approved, on March 15, 1949; WAVN in Stillwater signed on the air as a 5,000 watt non-directional Day-Timer with 500-watt pre-sunrise authority.
-The Tedesco brothers attempted to get into television on channel 17 the next year, but financial backing fell through.
-(The channel 17 allocation was taken by Twin Cities Public Television in 1965.)
-Since the initial purchase of WAVN in 1949, the Tedesco brothers acquired and/or sold several other radio stations, spanning over 50 years, sometimes with partners.
-On April 18, 1994, after 36 years, the 630kHz frequency went dark.
-The owners, Midcontinent Media, sold the property, and the state of the art facilities were dismantled, salvaged and/or destroyed to make room for the construction of the-then State Farm Insurance Companies regional headquarters.
+KDWB's origins date back to 1951 on the AM dial at 1590 kHz.
+The station was launched in August 1951, licensed to South St. Paul by the Tedesco brothers, Al, Vic and Nick, as WCOW.
+On the air between dawn and dusk, the station played country western and old-time music and signed on each day with a cowbell.
+The offices and studios were located at 208 Third Avenue N., and the transmitter was located at 158 White Bear Avenue in North St. Paul.
+The Tedesco brothers had attempted to get into television the previous year, on channel 17, but financial backing fell through.
+(The channel 17 allocation was granted to Twin Cities Public Television in 1965.)

-WCOW was not very successful, so the station transitioned to being a female-oriented station including commercials aimed at its target audience, with a heavy saturation of long term ad contract, with the call letters changing to WISK in 1957, and switched its frequency to 630kHz the next year.
-Again, the format was not popular, and the station was sold the following year to Crowell-Collier Broadcasting Company, owners of KFWB in Los Angeles and KEWB in San Francisco.
-The top 40 format of those stations, with strong California/West Coast style influence, was brought to Minnesota, and the call letters changed to KDWB in 1959.
+WCOW was not successful, so the station transitioned to a female-oriented format, with the call letters changing to WISK in May 1956, and switched its frequency to 630 kHz the next year.
+Once more, the format proved unpopular, and the station was sold the following year to the Crowell-Collier Broadcasting Company, owners of KFWB in Los Angeles and KEWB in San Francisco.
+The top 40 format of those stations, with strong California/West Coast style influence, was brought to Minnesota, and the call letters changed to KDWB in September 1959.
 "Channel 63, KDWB" then began its long uninterrupted run as a pop music station, and quickly became a major competitor to the established WDGY, which had been playing a pop music format for three years by that point.
 KDWB and WDGY were fierce rivals throughout the 1960s and 1970s; during that time, both stations gained more competition, as "Request Radio" AM 950 and FM 104.1 KRSI (1968), KSTP (1972), and WYOO (1974) picked up the format.

-KDWB also held the distinction of being the first radio station ever to be fined by the Federal Communications Commission.
-In March 1961, six months after a review to the Communications Act of 1934 granted it such power, the agency assessed a $10,000 penalty to the station because of repeated willful violations of nighttime broadcast power restrictions on the AM band.
+As KDWB, the station became the first radio station to be fined by the Federal Communications Commission.
+In March 1961, six months after a review of the Communications Act of 1934 granted it such power, the agency assessed a $10,000 penalty to the station for repeated willful violations of nighttime broadcast power restrictions on the AM band.